-With the Mobility Month Challenge taking place, I wanted to dive into a concept that directly relates to mobility, which is range of motion.
+With more and more people learning about mobility training and Kinstretch, I wanted to dive into a concept that directly relates to mobility, which is range of motion.
 As I mentioned in my last blog, my definition for mobility is, "The body's ability to control itself in each individual's range of motion and it determines how much movement there is in that particular range".
 So what exactly is range of motion and how can we improve it?
 Let's take a look.

 WHAT IS RANGE OF MOTION?